Can urban design changes in our neighbourhoods make us healthier and happier?

 - Collect sensor and locational data through your mobile phone or other wearable device.

 Data collection will take place three times over the next five years, once in the Spring 2018, then again in 2020 and 2022.
+Our 2020 campaign is live now!

 What are the benefits?